Gumi-presentation-by-Dzh/NVM-best_edition/README.md

 Bind the module to CPU_6.
 If the settings in emulate_nvm.c do not match the actual binding CPU, the module will report an error and exit automatically.
 In this case, you need to configure it correctly.

     $numactl --physcpubind=6 --membind=1 insmod $modname

+/proc file, used to control the delay, bandwidth configuration via bash script.
+Specifically see scripts /tesh.sh or scripts /hybrid-memory.sh.
+## Support or Contact
+This is developed in the [HUST SCTS&CGCL Lab](http://grid.hust.edu.cn/ "悬停显示").
+If you have any questions, please contact Zhuohui Duan(122316931@qq.com), GLHF.